COVID-19 Vaccine, Adjuvanted (Novavax)(2024-2025 Formula) (Monograph)

 Prevention of COVID-19

 IMUnvaccinated: Administer a series of 2 doses (0.5-mL each); dose 2 should be administered 3–8 weeks after dose 1.
+CDC states that an 8-week interval between first and second doses might be optimal for some as it might reduce rare risk of myocarditis and pericarditis.

 Previously vaccinated with 1 or more doses of any mRNA COVID-19 vaccine NOT including 1 dose of any 2024-2025 COVID-19 vaccine: Administer a single 0.5 mL dose at least 8 weeks after the last dose.

 Previously vaccinated with 1 dose of any Novavax COVID-19 vaccine: Administer a single 0.5 mL dose 3–8 weeks after dose 1.
+CDC states that an 8-week interval between first and second doses might be optimal for some as it might reduce rare risk of myocarditis and pericarditis.

 Previously vaccinated with 2 or more doses of any Novavax COVID-19 vaccine NOT including 1 dose of any 2024-2025 COVID-19 vaccine: Administer a single 0.5 mL dose at least 8 weeks after the last dose.

-Immunocompromised Adolescents ≥12 years of age
+Immunocompromised Adolescents ≥12 years of Age at High Risk for Severe Outcomes

-Previously vaccinated with 3 or more doses of an mRNA COVID-19 vaccine NOT including at least 1 dose of any 2024-2025 COVID-19 vaccine: administer a single dose of 0.5 mL at least 8 weeks after the last dose.
+Previously vaccinated with 3 or more doses of an mRNA COVID-19 vaccine NOT including at least 1 dose of any 2024-2025 COVID-19 vaccine: Administer a 2-dose series (0.5 mL each); dose 1 should be administered at least 8 weeks after the last dose and dose 2 should be administered 6 months (minimum interval 2 months) after dose 1.

 One or more additional doses may be administered based on clinician discretion.